Apple Bans All Crypto Mining Apps from App Store

-Apple has made several policy changes over the last few days that will effectively ban all cryptocurrency mining features from apps in the App Store.
+Apple has made several policy changes over the last few days that will effectively ban all crypto mining features from apps in the App Store.
 This change comes not long after Apple removed an app called Calender 2, which silently began background mining for Monero but later reappeared without its mining functionality.
 Due to the relatively weak hardware found in Apple devices, it would take a considerable amount of time and processing power to make mining even the easiest currencies feasible.

 Hackers Steal Payment Info from Major UK Retailer